kanglin-chen/kanglin-chen.github.io/_pages/1_about.md

 My primary research methods include spatial analysis, big data analytics, spatial statistics, remote sensing, 3D geospatial techniques, and statistical analysis.
 I am proficient in GIS software, Python, and R. I also have training in data mining, qualitative methods, community-based approaches, and urban \& landscape design.
 <br />

 I have participated in research and practical projects focusing on the environment and transportation in the U.S. and China.
-The practical projects involve developing plans or tools that are put into use, with government collaboration and consistent community engagement.
+The practical projects involve developing plans or tools in use, in collaboration with government agencies and through consistent community engagement.
 <br />

 I consider myself as a spatial scientist and urban planner.